 Today’s free printable PDF sewing pattern has been used in creating a number of different styles of fashions for Barbie (and similar-sized dolls), and it goes back to the earliest days of this website.

 I’ve posted this pattern here on ChellyWood.com as a “Summer Wardrobe” pattern, a “Spring Wardrobe” pattern, and even a “Fall Wardrobe” pattern, depending on how I used the pattern in the tutorials and the types of fabrics I used.

 The image at the top of this page shows the “Fall Fashion” version, and the tutorials include a link to my “Feather Stitch Tutorial” video, so you can create the pretty red details along the neckline.

 Want some red polka dot fabric for your doll’s shorts?
 Here’s a link to a similar cotton fabric on Etsy.
-You may also want to purchase some Dritz snaps or tiny buttons on Etsy.
+You may also want to purchase some Dritz size 2/0 snaps or teeny-tiny buttons on Etsy.
 But here’s a disclaimer… I have never purchased fabric from that particular seller on Etsy.
 I just know that 100% cotton dotted swiss is the same type of fabric that I used for my own doll’s polka dot shorts.